No trip to Scotland is complete without visiting one of these enchanting castles.

 One of the best things about the Scottish Highlands is that you’re never too far from an ancient castle.
 Some now stand in crumbling ruins, while others have been restored to their full glory.

 Often perched on a rolling hill, the banks of a deep loch or a tidal island, Scottish castles ooze romance.
 But don’t be fooled – these stone walls have seen some serious stuff go down.
 From gruesome murders and bloody battles to wars that shaped history, here are some of our favourite castles to uncover the history and mystery of the Highlands.

 1. Urquhart Castle, Inverness

 Located on the banks of Loch Ness – the home of Nessie, the Loch Ness Monster – it’s not hard to imagine how splendid Urquhart Castle was in its heyday.
 Though it now stands in ruins, you can still climb the Grant Tower to look out for Nessie in the murky loch, peek inside eerie prison cells or wander through the old great hall where magnificent banquets took place.
-Urquhart Castle was also where some of Scotland’s most pivotal battles happened including the Wars of Independence and the Jacobite Uprisings.
+Urquhart Castle was also the site of some of Scotland’s most pivotal battles, including the Wars of Independence and the Jacobite Uprisings.

 2. Dunrobin Castle & Gardens, Golspie